sonic-net/SONiC/doc/mgmt/Management Framework.md

 * Generation of Rest-server stubs and client SDKs will automatically happen when make command is executed as part of the build.

-### 5.5 Config Translation App
+#### 5.2.5 Config Translation App (Go language)
-Config Translation App (Go language) consists of two parts - Transformer and App module.
+Config Translation App consists of two parts - Transformer and App module.
 They translate the data in Northbound API schema (defined in step#1) to the native REDIS schema (defined in step#2) and vice versa.
 All Northbound API services like REST, GNMI, NETCONF invoke this App to read and write data.

 Key features:

 * Go language.
-* YANG to REDIS  and vice-versa data translation is handled by Transformer.
+* YANG to REDIS and vice-versa data translation is handled by Transformer [Dell to fill in].
 * The processing of data is taken care by App module
-	* App consumes/produces YANG data through [YGOT](https://github.com/openconfig/ygot) structures
+	* App consumes/produces YANG data through [YGOT](https://github.com/openconfig/ygot) structures.
 	* Framework provides Go language APIs for REDIS DB access.
 APIs are similar to existing python APIs defined in sonic-py-swsssdk repo.
 	* For read operation
 		* App receives the YANG path to read
-		* App should read appropriate REDIS entries for the above path using Transformer
+		* App should read appropriate REDIS entries for the above path using Transformer [Dell to fill in]
-		* App should construct the ygot tree structure from the DB data using Transformer
+		* App should construct the ygot tree structure from the DB data using Transformer [Dell to fill in]
 	* For write operations
 		* App receives the target YANG path and data as ygot tree
-		* App translates the ygot tree data into appropriate REDIS calls using Transformer
+		* App translates the ygot tree data into appropriate REDIS calls using Transformer [Dell to fill in]
-		* Translation Framework takes care of transaction - write everything or none
+		* Translation Framework takes care of transaction - write everything or none [Dell to fill in]
 * REST server provides a test UI for quick UT of translation app.
 This UI lists all REST APIs for a YANG and provide option to try them out.
 REST server invokes Translation Apps.
 * Spytest automation integration can make use of direct REST calls or CLI (which also makes use of REST internally - step#5).
 Framework generates REST client SDK to facilitate direct REST calls.

-### 5.6 Cisco style CLI
+#### 5.2.6 Cisco style CLI
 Cisco Style CLI is achieved using KLISH framework.

 * CLI tree is expressed in the XML file with node data types and hierarchy along with different modes.
 * Action handler needs to be hooked up in XML for corresponding CLI syntax.
 Action handler should be developed by call client SDK APIs (i.e one action handler might need to call multiple client SDK APIs.)
 * Show command output formatting is achieved using [Jinja](http://jinja.pocoo.org/) templates.
 So, the developer needs to check if generic template has to be used or new template needs to be written.

-### 5.7  gNMI
+#### 5.2.7  gNMI
 There is no specific steps required for gNMI.